 HDD Bay Notch

-6- An other caveat (also on the fenvi): I don't know why they saved a few pennies by not drilling the holes in the bottom of the HDD caddy to secure the HDD in position.
+6- An other caveat (also on the fenvi and the newer "HDD" models): I don't know why they saved a few pennies by not drilling the holes in the bottom of the HDD caddy to secure the HDD in position.
 I installed a screw on the HDD's bottom @ the opposite end of the SATA connector, smeared the screw's head with a felt marker & before it dried up quickly inserted the HDD in the caddy and in the caddy's SATA connector & pressed the HDD to mark the position of the hole to be drilled.
 You can use marking paper, corrector fluid, paint, carbon paper or whatever works for you.
 Because the mating SATA connectors & the black flap shown above already do a good job in securing the HDD, I drilled & used only one screw & it's quite secure unless using a crowbar or something.
 I may drill a second hole the next time I'll be swapping HDD's.

 HDD Bay Screw & Rail